Wooden toys: What is the maximum age our toys are suitable for?

 “Is my child too old for this now?”

 It's fair to say each child has their own views on play and what they like to play with.
 Over time we have had the opportunity to observe this through our children.
 Being children of owners of a toy company they have pretty much had every product released by Indigo Jamm.

 Here are a few examples of what we have observed between the ages of 12 months+ (which is the youngest suitable age for our toys) until ages 6 and 9.

-Our Jamm scooters and Bernie ride on bus although very popular at their intended target age of 12 months+ over the coming years these have increased in popularity with our children and their friends.
-Their play and imagination has developed over time, its now about obsticle course races, time trials, stunts or simply crashing into each other (another reason why we do not use weaker materials such as MDF in their construction).
+Our Jamm Scooters and Bernie Ride on Bus, although very popular at their intended target age of 12 months+, over the years have increased in popularity with our children and their friends.
+Their play and imagination has developed over time, so it's now about obstacle course races, time trials, stunts or simply crashing into each other (another reason why we do not use weaker materials such as MDF in their construction).

-Alot of our toys have been scaled accordingly and not only house our peg people.
+A lot of our toys have been scaled accordingly as children grow older.

 The house itself has also had a bit of a refurb thanks to the talents of grandparents.
 It now has rugs and bunting to name but a few of the upgrades.

 As a designer there is nothing more satisfying than watching Indigo Jamm toys truly grow up with our children and to observe them being used in ways I never imagined myself is a great feeling.